MataGreek/greekhacking/README.md

 <h1>GREEKHACKING</h1>
-<p>This program is doing it all in ones.
+<p>This program is doing it all at ones.
 What that means?
 Look at the images below</p>

 <h1>SCREENSHOT</h1>